opencv/opencv/modules/gpu/doc/data_structures.rst

 .. ocv:class:: gpu::GpuMat

 Base storage class for GPU memory with reference counting.
-Its interface matches the :c:type:`Mat` interface with the following limitations:
+Its interface matches the :ocv:class:`Mat` interface with the following limitations:

 *
     no arbitrary dimensions support (only 2D)